rule

 Text 21

-I want no other husband but Him, o hero, may the Abode of S'rî [the goddess], He the Supreme Lord Mukunda, the shelter of the helpless, be satisfied with me.
+I accept no other husband but Him, the Abode of S'rī [the goddess].
+May He, the Supreme Lord Mukunda, the shelter of the helpless, be satisfied with me.

-I will accept no husband other than Him, the abode of the goddess of fortune.
-May that Mukunda, the Supreme Personality, the shelter of the helpless, be pleased with me.
+I want no other husband but Him, o hero, may the Abode of S'rī [the goddess], He the Supreme Lord Mukunda, the shelter of the helpless, be satisfied with me.
 (Vedabase)

 Text 22